robert-westenberger/knowledgebase/web-development/interviewing/front-end/javascript-qa.md

 All javascript objects have a `__proto__` property (with the exception of objects created with `__Object.create(null)__`, that is a reference to another object called it's prototype.
 When a property is accessed on an object and if the property is not found on that object, the Javascript engine will traverse down this prototype chain looking for that property.

 Note that the `class` keyword is just syntactical sugar, and javascript is still prototypal.

+# What's the difference between a variable that is: `null`, `undefined`, or undeclared?